 This is a little about mathematics, and a little about writing for the web, but mostly about the nuts and bolts of putting mathematics on the web.
 I want to record how, mainly with the pandoc program, I have converted some mathematics from a LaTeX file into html.
 Like “Computer Recovery” then, this post is a laboratory notebook.

 The mathematics is a proof of Dirichlet’s 1837 theorem on primes in arithmetic progressions.
-This is the theorem that, if to some number you keep adding a number that is prime to it, there will be no end to the primes that you encounter in this way.
+This is the theorem that, if to some number you keep adding a number that is prime to it, then, among the numbers that you encounter, there will be no end to those that are prime.

 For some reason, I wanted to learn the proof.
-Maybe this had to do with having given courses on the Prime Number Theorem of 1896 at the Nesin Mathematics Village, but not having been able to teach there this summer, owing to the Covid pandemic.
+Maybe this had to do with having given courses, in 2018 and 2019, on the Prime Number Theorem of 1896; I taught at the Nesin Mathematics Village, but was not able to teach there this summer, owing to the Covid pandemic.
 Dirichlet’s theorem could be part of a course at the Village.

-I read the proof in Landau’s Elementary Number Theory, originally published in 1927, ninety years after Dedekind’s theorem.
+I read the proof in Landau’s Elementary Number Theory, a book originally published in 1927, which was ninety years after Dedekind’s theorem.
 I wrote out the argument, according to my understanding.
 If you want to read what I wrote, there are:

-• an html file derived from my LaTeX file by means of the pandoc program.
+- an html file derived from my LaTeX file by means of the

 Recently I encountered a page of links to over two hundred expository articles by a mathematician.
 I looked at one article, and I wondered what kind of audience would both